Thomas Sletteland

-Thomas Sletteland was born in Bergen, Norway, on the 18th of February, 1872, and enlisted in the United States Army.
+Thomas Sletteland was born in Bergen, Norway, on 18 February 1872, and enlisted in the United States Army.
 Not much is known about his emigration to the US or when he enlisted but we do know that his actions in Luzon during the Philippine–American War, with Company C of the 1st North Dakota Infantry, earned him the Medal of Honor.